mjmlio/mjml-app/README.md

  - Redux crash report middleware 💥

 #### 1.1.1

  - Prevent drag'n'drop on the app ☂
- - added dmg build config for OSX ❤️
+ - Added dmg build config for OSX ❤️
  - Better Error handling on the editor 🛡

 #### 1.0.0

  - Templates manager on the Home Page 🖼
  - Mobile/Desktop preview 📲
  - Live reloading 🏃